akingkci/Dev-Automation/examples/lighthouse/lh-advanced-project1/readme.md

                                    default file: config/custom-axe.config.js
   -t, --template <string>          Use an alternate template for this analysis,
                                    default file: config/index.handlebars
+  -l, --logs <Boolean>,            Generate folder and log files,
+		                               default value: false'
 ```

 ### Example implementation of switches

 In a git bash window, run the following command from the /bin/ directory:

-`node custom-lighthouse.js --config config/01-custom-lighthouse.config.js --template config/index.handlebars -h HTML_Report https://www.saga-it.com`
+`node custom-lighthouse.js --config config/04-custom-lighthouse.config --template config/index.handlebars -h HTML-Rpt-04 -s http://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -x '.*(pdf|jpg|png)$'`

-This will run an accessibility test against a test web site of multiple web pages, with the configuration that is set with the **--config** option and using the template that is set with the **--template** option a folder will be created with the name "***HTML_Report***".
-Inside that folder will be index.html file of that report, it will display the test results and the score.
+This command will run an accessibility test against an external sitemap.xml file with 12 URLs, with the configuration that is set with the **--config** option and using the template that is set with the **--template** option and a folder will be created with the name "***HTML-Rpt-04***".
+This report will be saved to that named folder with an index.html file that indicates the first page of the report which displays the test results and a simple results score.

 ## Pre-configured examples

 The /config/ directory contains multiple files with different configurations in each file, which show different features through their configuration settings as follows.
 Use the **--config** option to select any .js file found inside the /config/ directory:

-- **Script 1 (01-custom-lighthouse.js)**:
-  Use the following syntax for this script:`node custom-lighthouse.js --config config/01-custom-lighthouse.config.js --template config/index.handlebars -h HTML_Report https://www.saga-it.com'`This script presents the following:
+- ***Example 1: 01-custom-lighthouse.js***

-  - Uses the "urls:" option and tests against 5 URLs that are hard-coded inside the script, as opposed to pointing to a sitemap file.
+  - Uses the "urls:" option and tests against 10 URLs that are hard-coded inside the script, as opposed to pointing to a sitemap file.

   - Does not constrain rules and therefore runs against all axe-core rules lighthouse runs by default.

-- **Script 2 (02-custom-lighthouse.js):**
-  Use the following syntax for this script:`node custom-lighthouse.js --config config/02-custom-lighthouse.config.js --template config/index.handlebars -h HTML_Report https://www.saga-it.com`This script presents the following:
+  - Syntax: `node custom-lighthouse.js --config config/01-custom-lighthouse.config.js --template config/index.handlebars -h HTML-Rpt-01`

-  - Uses the "runners:" option to specify the axe-core ruleset to use for testing.
-No rules are ignored, so testing is done using the full range of rules.
+- ***Example 2: 02-custom-lighthouse.js***

+  - Uses the "urls:" option and tests against 10 URLs that are hard-coded inside the script, as opposed to pointing to a sitemap file.
-  - Instead of using all axe-core rules, uses the "onlyAudits:" option to specify rules to use for testing
+  - Instead of using all axe-core rules, uses the "skipAudits:" option to specify "TTv5 unfriendly" rules *to exclude* from testing
+  - Syntax: `node custom-lighthouse.js --config config/02-custom-lighthouse.config.js --template config/index.handlebars -h HTML-Rpt-02`

 ## The syntax of the config files

-- **Urls**: urls can be a string or a function, functions would use in case the url needs authentication, functions take a browser puppeteer that can be used to perform certain actions before returning the url to run against axe.
+- **Urls**: Urls can be a string or a function, functions would use in case the url needs authentication, functions take a browser puppeteer that can be used to perform certain actions before returning the url to run against axe.

   Login function example: